BEN00262/expressjs-mongodb-react-admin-server-scaffold/README.md

-## a simple admin plugin for nodejs expressjs and mongodb to work with react-admin
+### a simple admin plugin for nodejs expressjs and mongodb to work with react-admin

-## works with json server provider from ra-data-json-server
+### works with json server provider from ra-data-json-server
-## NOTE: getManyReference is not yet properly implemented
+### NOTE: getManyReference is not yet properly implemented
+### NOTE: will be implementing proper handling of reference objects in mongoose later

 ```javascript
 const mongoose = require("mongoose");